Prvvv/cppmanage/README.md

 # cppmanage
-A simple but efficient local password manager written in C++
+A simple but efficient local password manager

 ## About